Andriy Dykan: International career

 Dykan made his debut for the Ukraine national football team in a friendly match against Norway on 2 June 2010, at the age of 32.
 He continued making regular appearances for the national team, and as Ukraine's home European Championship approached, Dykan, despite his belated debut, appeared to be the most probable choice for Ukraine's starting goalkeeper at the tournament.
 Alongside his promising performances for the national team, his position was also strengthened by the injury of veteran Oleksandr Shovkovskyi and the 2-year ban of young prospect Oleksandr Rybka.
 However, on 31 March 2012, while playing for Spartak against Zenit, he suffered a collision with Zenit's Aleksandr Kerzhakov and was injured.
 Dykan was diagnosed with multiple facial bones fractures, craniocerebral trauma and brain concussion.
-He went on to miss the final tournament, and failed to make an appearance for Ukraine again.
+He went on to miss the final tournament, and did not make an appearance for Ukraine again.

+Personal life

+Dykan became a dual citizen in 2000 after receiving Russian citizenship while living in Khabarovsk.